vechain/vechain-sdk-js-tutorial/src/1.Hello_World/FinancialMath.md

 # Financial Math

-JavaScript (JS) was designed as front-end language, providing the simpler data type to cope with the need of rendering, initially just the `string` type to express texts and `number` type to compute math.
+JavaScript (JS) was designed as front-end language, providing the simpler data type to cope with the need of rendering, initially just the `string` type to express texts and `number` and `bigint` types to compute math.
 JS was not designed to be strongly typed language, but the language was designed to delegate at runtime the assessment of the type to represent any variable according its content.
 When the success of JS as 'browser language' made it popular as a more general purpose language,